longturn/freeciv21/docs/Coding/mapgen.rst

 ^^^^^^^^^^^^^^^^^^

-Generators that use a height map to generate the map share a common routine to assign terrains to the generated tiles, whose algorithm is described in this section.
+Generators that use a height map to generate the map share a common routine to assign terrain to the generated tiles, whose algorithm is described in this section.
+The code is in the ``make_land()`` function.

 The first input is a "normalized" height map where the tile heights range from 0 to 1000 and are spread uniformly in this range.
 This allows for fast queries of the type "the lowest 20% of the world".
 The second input of the algorithm is a temperature map, normalized to have only four types of tiles: